 Why is an asset tracking system important?

 Every business needs to understand what assets they have purchased, where their assets are, and what the status of their assets are in.
-Many businesses are constantly searching for assets or losing assets which results in wasted productivity, duplicate purchases, and unnecessary purchasing which increase costs.
+Many businesses are constantly searching for assets or losing assets which results in wasted productivity, duplicate purchases, and unnecessary purchasing that increases costs.
 Your goal is to get the most out of each asset you purchase.

 What is a Mobile RFID Asset Tracking System?

 A mobile RFID solution uses a handheld device to scan or capture the RFID tag data.
-Examples of a Bluetooth RFID handheld device is below:
+Examples of a Bluetooth RFID handheld device are shown below:

 These handheld devices have an antenna attached to them that communicates with the RFID tag to receive the data via radio waves.
 Hence, Radio Frequency Identification (RFID) 😊.
 That data is then interpreted by the software to make sense of the data and display it in a visually appealing way on your mobile device or computer screen.